Natural Baby Life logo (480 x 130)

 Here are some ways you can work on strengthening that parent-child bond:

-2. Hold your baby or let your older child sit in your lap as you read them a book.
+- Hold your baby or let your older child sit in your lap as you read them a book.
 The safety of your lap and your soothing voice reading the words will make your child feel safe and help both of you feel connected.
-Try to incorporate this into your nightly routine to give your baby stability.
+Plus, it’s incredibly beneficial for their development!
+Try to incorporate this into your nightly routine to give your baby stability a consistent routine.

-3. Respond to your baby’s cries and let them know that you will always come to them when they need you.
+- Respond to your baby’s cries and let them know you will always come to them when they need you.

 Signs your baby likes you

-It’s only natural to feel rejected by your baby at some point or another.
-After all, babies do most of the taking and parents do most of the giving and that’s as it should be.
+It’s only natural to feel rejected by your baby at one point or another.
+After all, babies do most of the taking and parents do most of the giving, as it should be.
 Still, it’s nice to know as a parent that your child loves you after all the hard work you put into your baby, especially those first hard months.

 Here are some ways your baby expresses their love:

-1. You are the only one who can calm them down.
-When they are extra fussy or sick, it is you they want.
+- You are the only one who can calm them down.
+When they are extra fussy or sick, it’s you they want.
 After all, you are the one who always makes them feel better.